Trends

 Homes and Property UK report the top 10 destinations in the UK and many of then are an hour or so commute to the nearest large city.
 For example, Folkstone in Kent is a seaside town that’s just shy of an hour’s commute to London, but that’s not putting off buyer enquiry from homeowners living much closer to the city.

 Another area in Kent is Deal.
 It too is a seaside town, but it’s much further out with one hour, twenty minutes commute time to London.
 The attraction for homebuyers, much like all areas noted in Homes and Property UK, is affordable house prices and lifestyle.
-The town of Deal has another attraction that being it’s home to high performing education institutions including a couple of grammar schools.
+The town of Deal has another attraction: it is home to high performing education institutions, including a couple of grammar schools.

 Other notable areas achieving higher sales prices due to increased demand from city dwellers include Milton Keynes in Buckinghamshire, Woking in Surrey, and Ipswich in Suffolk.